Lyon food tour – local dishes and street food in France

 The History of Lyon’s Food Culture

-Paul Bocuse himself deserves an entire chapter.
-His restaurant L’Auberge du Pont de Collonges held three Michelin stars for over 55 consecutive years, and his influence on modern French cooking is immeasurable.
-He championed locally sourced ingredients, celebrated Lyon’s culinary traditions on the world stage, and inspired countless chefs to treat regional French cooking as something worthy of global reverence.
-The annual Bocuse d’Or competition, held in Lyon during the celebrated Sirha food industry summit, remains the most prestigious cooking competition in the world.
+Bocuse deserves his own paragraph.
+His restaurant L’Auberge du Pont de Collonges, about 9 kilometers north of the city center in Collonges-au-Mont-d’Or, held three Michelin stars for over 55 consecutive years — a record that will likely never be touched.
+He championed local sourcing before it was fashionable, put regional French cooking on the world stage, and inspired generations of chefs to take their own traditions seriously.
+The Bocuse d’Or competition, held in Lyon every two years during the Sirha food industry summit, remains the most prestigious cooking competition on the planet.

 Must-Try Foods in Lyon